dancetothink

 Paul Boepple, Choral Conductor at Bennington

-Born: July 19, 1896 - Basel, Switzerland
+July 19, 1896 - Basel, Switzerland

 Died: December 21, 1970 - North Bennington or Brattleboro, Vermont, USA